ssanj/Shortbread/README.markdown

   The following are the configuration options and defaults defined for Shortbread.
 You can override any options you wish.

-//name of the scripts directory
+*Name of the scripts directory*
     def scriptDirectoryName = "scripts"

-//location of the files exercising the javascript under test
+*Location of the files exercising the javascript under test*
     def testScriptPath: Path = sourceDirectoryName / testDirectoryName / webappDirectoryName / scriptDirectoryName

-//files that contain the javascript tests
+*Files that contain the javascript tests*
     def scriptFiles = "*.html"

-//the set of files that are executed
+*The set of files that are executed*
     def scriptFileSet: PathFinder = testScriptPath ** scriptFiles

-//should the browsers exit at the end of the tests?
+*Should the browsers exit at the end of the tests?*
     def exitOnCompletion = true

-//Browsers to use.
+*Browsers to use*
     def driverSeq:Seq[NamedDriver] = Seq(DefaultFoxConfig.webDriver, DefaultChromeConfig.webDriver)

 #Configuring different browser combinations